nblumhardt/serilog-timings/README.md

 These otherwise behave identically to `Operation.Time()` and `Operation.Begin()`.

-### Leveling

-Timings are most useful in production, so timing events are recorded at the `Information` level and higher, which should generally be collected all the time.

-### Precision

-All timings are recorded in milliseconds.
-The library assumes that if you're writing the kind of code that needs sub-millisecond timings, you'll want to use `Stopwatch` directly for tighter control.

 ### `LogContext` support

 If your application enables the Serilog `LogContext` feature using `Enrich.FromLogContext()` on